Alchemist21/final-project-kminevskiy/README.md

 ### Youchallenge

+Challenge your friends and relatives to do something useful, let others contribute to these challenges to motivate them and let people get better at things they always wanted to do, but "never had time".

+This project explores the possibility (and how it can be implemented in practice) of merging web3 and web2 concepts for fun and profit.
+It's the type of experiment where the question was "what if I do this...".
+For example, "what if I rely on a traditional backend AND use blockchain for some operations?".
+Read more about my decisions below ("Implementation and decisions").

 This guide assumes you'd like to install whole application and run it on your local machine.
+While it might be easy to do for someone familiar with Elixir/Phoenix ecosystem, it might cause issues for beginners.
 In case you don't want to go through every step and spend time installing/configuring packages, let me know and I'll spin up a server for you so you can play around with this application.

 To start your Phoenix server:
   * Install hex (Elixir package manager) with `mix local.hex`